kipe91/memoryGame/README.md

 # Memory Game

 My own javascript game with desktop and phone support. <br>
-Should be easy to add your own content if wanted as long as you have some JS knowledge. <br>
+Your goal is to match a card to its right sibling.
+When all cards are turned up and correct you win.
+If you turn up two cards and they dont match they will turn back and you have to remember what it was for your next move. <br><br>
-Using some Jquery so you have that in mind. <br>
+Should be easy to add your own content if wanted as long as you have some JS knowledge.
+Using some Jquery in code. <br>
-Row number in examples below can be wrong if you add your own code.
+For more info about modifying check the file "modifyGame.md". <br>

 ![Memory print image](images/gamePrint.png)